Header Banner

-How To: Patch a small hole in drywall
+How to Patch a small hole in drywall

-Patch a small hole in drywall
+"How to Patch a small hole in drywall" cover image

 While drywall is an inexpensive building material, it's not the sturdiest.
 Luckily, repairing the inevitable holes is a quick and easy process.